Neurology - Epilepsy Surgery

 The Neuropsychologist will interview you and someone who knows you well, such as a family member or close friend.

-You will be asked questions and complete tests to look at your thinking abilities.
-The Neuropsychologist will assess your mental health such as any stress you have, depression, memory, and language functions.
+You will be asked questions and asked to complete tests to look at your thinking abilities.
+The Neuropsychologist will assess your mental health including possible stress or depression you may have and assess memory and speech function.

-These tests will help us to understand how your thinking abilities are affected by your epilepsy and if you might have problems with memory or language after surgery.
+These tests will help us to understand how your thinking abilities are affected by your epilepsy and if you might have problems with memory or speech after surgery.

 The results will also help the team to understand what support you might need before or after surgery.